Yamajac/RedditReplies/README.md

 # RedditReplies
-Hopefully the be all, end all reddit reply bot.
+Hopefully the be all, end all of Reddit Reply bots.